Last Updated on February 5, 2024 by Kelly

 - Stanley Park: This large urban park is famous for the Seawall (a super long waterfront path) and the Brockton Point totem poles.

-Where to Stay in Vancouver BC
+Recommended Hotels in Vancouver BC

 In previous trips, we’ve stayed at the Residence Inn Vancouver Downtown (by Marriott).
 We really liked this hotel because it was centrally located and walkable to everything.
 We also were glad to have our own kitchenettes to store food and heat up leftovers.